Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-2/Creating-text-with-the-echo-command/Creating-text-with-the-echo-command.md

 Let's take a closer look 🧐 at this command:

-echo "Today is a great day" > today.txt
+👉🏾 echo "Today is a great day" > today.txt

-echo - Prints out text to the terminal
+👉🏾 echo - Prints out text to the terminal

-"" - Text we want to print or add to a file
+👉🏾 "" - Text we want to print or add to a file

-">" - this symbol allows us to redirect the output of the echo command to a file today.txt - Name of the file we want to create
+👉🏾 ">" - this symbol allows us to redirect the output of the echo command to a file

+👉🏾 today.txt - Name of the file we want to create

+&nbsp;

+🚨🚨 Also note that only using 1 redirect symbol ">" will either create a new file OR overwrite an exsisting file.
+If you already have a file created and you use the echo command along with only 1 ">" symbol, the contents of the file will get replaced with whatever the output of the echo command is. 🚨🚨

+&nbsp;